pursuecong/WinGNN/README.md

 Our source code and data processing are built heavily based on the code of Roland (https://github.com/snap-stanford/roland).

+The data set download address is provided in the paper.

 ## Reference

 If you find this work is helpful to your research, please consider citing our paper: